o2Labs/serverless-express-typescript/README.md

 ## Infrastructure

+Defaults:
+- Doesn't use VPC
+- Deployed to eu-west-1 (Ireland)
+- Lambda timeout: 2 seconds

+In the serverless.yml file uncomment from line 24 onwards to enable the hyper-paranoid security locked down setup.
+This uses private subnets in three availability zones, and does not include an internet gateway - which means the lambdas can't access the internet, and the only way they can be invoked is via API gateway.

-Key Features:
+Key Features when uncommented:
 - No outbound connectivity at all.
 - 3 private subnets.
 - /24 block gives 250 addresses in each subnet
 - 750 addresses available in total (limits lambda instances).
-- Lambda timeout is set to 2 seconds.

-As a default starting point, we've gone for a security and reliability paranoid approach, using private subnets in three availability zones, and not including an internet gateway - which means the lambdas can't access the internet, and the only way they can be invoked is via API gateway.